 For the safety of the child, each student must have a current Emergency Card on file.
 During the first week of school, parents must complete a new Emergency Card (front and back) providing all requested information.
-AT LEAST ONE LOCAL CONTACT

-MUST BE INCLUDED.
+AT LEAST ONE LOCAL CONTACT MUST BE INCLUDED.
 These cards are kept on file in the school office for the duration of the school year.
 You are also asked to provide this information on a Disaster Release form each August.

-Please be certain to inform any person on the Emergency Card that they are your child's emergency contact for school.
+Please be certain to inform any person you list that they are on your child's emergency card.
 It is also important to let your child know who may pick him/her up in an emergency.
 We advise that you make a copy of your child's completed emergency card before sending it back to school.

 Updating information: Remember!
 If your work, cell, or home telephone number changes, it is very important to provide the school with this updated information immediately.
-It is imperative that we be able to contact you in case your child becomes ill or is injured or in case of an emergency.
+It is imperative that we be able to contact you in case your child becomes ill or is injured.